 How we deliver codebase stewardship is based around the lifecycle of stewardship.

 In order to decide on if and how we can perform incubating stewardship we assess the codebase and its community together with the community.
-If it is an existing codebase we look at the stewardship feasibility first.
+If it is an existing codebase we look at the purpose, code, community and scalability first.